 If you have any missing grout lines or if you have broken or missing tiles they should be corrected prior to reglazing.
 During your estimate, our technician will point out problem areas and advise you what needs to be done prior to our service.
-If you'd like, we can even refer you to a reputable contractor who can correct the problems for you.
+If you would like, we can even refer you to a reputable contractor who can correct the problems for you.

 If I am having other remodeling/renovation done, should I do this before or after the reglazing?

 As a general rule, all other work should be completed prior to reglazing.
 If you will be replacing hardware, fixtures, plumbing, wall tile or wall surround units or floor tile, these must be done prior to our arrival.
 The bathroom must also be as dust-free as possible to ensure no dust lands on the freshly reglazed surface as it is drying.
-If you are planning on painting your bathroom walls, we advise waiting until after the reglazing work has been completed before doing so.
-This is due to the fact that the masking tape used to mask off the area around the bathtub, etc. is very sticky and has been known to pull fresh paint off of the walls.
+If you are planning to paint your bathroom walls, we advise waiting until after the reglazing work has been completed before doing so.
+This is due to the fact that the masking tape used to mask off the area around the bathtub, etc. is very sticky, and has been known to pull fresh paint off of the walls.

 The house is currently vacant.
 Do you need water?...electric?...heat?

-Yes, yes and yes!
+Yes, yes, and yes!
 We need running water to rinse down cleaners and acid-etching solution, we need electric for the operation of our equipment, and the heat needs to be turned on in the colder months to ensure proper drying.
 A temperature of about 72 degrees should be maintained in the project area during the forty-eight hour drying period to ensure the coating dries properly.